ZeeSpire/zss-afk-site/_posts/en/2022-12-30-valea-verde-a-successful-story-of-reviving-a-forgotten-transylvanian-village.markdown

 For the breakfast we had many options to choose from: different types of cheeses and meats, vegetables, fruits, Romanian "zacuscă", eggplant salad, butter, jams, pancakes, juice, milk, tea and coffee.
 The eggs were prepared on the spot according to the preferences of each guest.
 We opted for eggs benedict and omelette with ham and cheese.

-{% responsive_image path: assets/images/posts/valea-verde/mic-dejun-valea-verde.webp alt: "Breakfast at Valea verde" %}
+{% responsive_image path: assets/images/posts/valea-verde/mic-dejun-valea-verde.webp alt: "Breakfast at Valea verde" patrupetrei: true %}

 Lunch was a light one consisting of two dishes: a salad with goat cheese and balsamic vinegar and a risotto with mushrooms.